 Long story short?
 By preventing trans youth from accessing hormone treatments, the government is screwing them over for the rest of their lives, not just in terms of their present-day wellbeing.
 Research has even shown that denying this treatment to trans youth increases their risk of suicidality.

 The bill is set to go into effect in July.
 The American Civil Liberties Union is planning a court challenge.

 There also happens to be a bill that’s been put forward by a House committee that would mean teachers couldn’t be required to use students’ preferred pronouns or titles.
 Really, while we’re at it, why expect teachers to use students’ actual names?
 “Hey asshat” should suffice, right?
 And if traumatizing kids by rejecting their gender identity is fine, why not bring back the strap while they’re at it?
 If pronouns and titles are fair game, maybe boys sports coaches should be calling students girls when they’re not performing up to masculine expectations.
 Perhaps “you run like a girl” is underused.

 Governments should not pass laws that restrict people’s ability to get health care.
 Governments also shouldn’t pass laws that restrict people’s right to vote, but that’s a whole other rant-worthy issue.
-Canada’s not perfect, but I’m very glad I don’t live in Arkansas (or Georgia, for that matter).
+Canada’s not perfect, but it’s a very bad time to be transgender in Arkansas (or Georgia, for that matter).